Collision Insurance Explained: What It Covers, Costs & When You Need It

 See if you qualify for a lower rate in less than 2 minutes

 Collision insurance is a critical component of auto coverage that protects your vehicle when accidents happen.
 Whether you're financing a new car or driving an older vehicle, understanding how collision insurance works helps you make smart decisions about protection and costs.
-This guide breaks down everything from what's covered and what's not, to deductible strategies and 2026 average pricing.
+This guide breaks down everything from what's covered and what's not, to deductible strategies and updated 2026 pricing data.

 You'll learn what collision insurance covers and its specific exclusions, helping you avoid surprises when filing a claim.
-We'll explore the latest cost data, the key factors affecting your premiums in 2026, and how to choose the right deductible based on your financial situation.
+We'll explore the latest cost data, the key factors affecting your premiums in 2026 — including the growing impact of auto part tariffs on repair costs and insurance rates — and how to choose the right deductible based on your financial situation.
 You'll also get clear guidance on when collision coverage is required by lenders, when it's optional, and when dropping it makes solid financial sense using the proven 10% rule.

 Key Pinch Points